RobertoRoos/sawIntuitiveResearchKitWiki/Tool-Detection.md

 To use the dMIB Dallas driver, you will need to jump the pins 2 and 3.

-**Note:** As of September 2020, the dMIB Dallas driver approach is not yet supported by the firmware.
+**Note:** As of September 2020, the dMIB Dallas driver option is not yet supported by the firmware.

 ## Older dMIB modification